-Effective Kotlin Item 55: Consider Arrays with primitives for performance-critical processing
+Effective Kotlin Item 58: Consider Arrays with primitives for performance-critical processing

 This is a chapter from the book Effective Kotlin.
 You can find it on LeanPub or Amazon.

 We cannot declare primitives in Kotlin, but they are used as an optimization under the hood.
-This is a significant optimization, as described already in Item 45: Avoid unnecessary object creation.
+This is a significant optimization, as described already in Item 47: Avoid unnecessary object creation.
 Primitives are:

-- Lighter, as every object adds additional weight,
+- Lighter, as every object adds additional weight.

 Therefore, using primitives for a huge amount of data might be a significant optimization.
-One problem is that typical Kotlin collections, like List
+One problem is that typical Kotlin collections like List

 or Set

-, are generic.
-Primitives cannot be used as generic types, and so we end up using wrapped types instead.
+are generic.
+Primitives cannot be used as generic types, so we end up using wrapped types instead.
 This is a convenient solution that suits most cases as it is easier to do processing over standard collections.
 Having said that, in performance-critical parts of our code we should instead consider using arrays with primitives, like IntArray

 or LongArray